- If your Wi-Fi icon is missing, but the Internet connection is working, it might just be a case of uninspired taskbar settings.

 - Go to Wi-Fi tab and click Manage Wi-Fi Settings.

 - Locate Wi-Fi Sense and turn it off.

-- Open the Settings app and go to System.
+- Open the Settings app and go to Personalization.

-- Navigate to Notifications & actions tab and click on Turn system icons on or off.
+- Navigate to the Taskbar tab and click on Turn system icons on or off.

 - Locate Network icon and be sure that it’s turned on.
 If it’s not, turn it back on.

 - Go back and click on Select which icons appear on the taskbar.